headjs/headjs/README.md

 ###v0.98 / 2012-11-09

 	- Load: Fixed loading bug in IE10
-	- Load: Corrected some issues with loading from inside &lt;head&gt;
+	- Load: Corrected some issues with loading from inside <head>
 	- Load: Rewrite of large parts of code base
 	  - Started to massively document the sourcecode :)
 	- Css3: moved "touch" detection from core to here